nfdi4cat/pid4cat-model/docs/future-docs.md

 # Getting Started

+_chapter will be converted to getting-started.md after review_

 ## Registration

 To use pid4cat services, organizations must apply to become a Sub-Name Assigning Authority (SNAA).
 The application process involves: